qTip2/qTip2/README.md

 -----------------

-In the main directory of the distribution (the one that this file is in), type the following to make all versions of qTip:
+In the main directory of the distribution (the one that this file is in), type the following to make qTip and its accompanying CSS and images:

 	make

-The standard, uncompressed, jQuery code.
-Makes: `./dist/jquery.qtip.js`

-	make min

-A compressed version of qTip (made using Dean Edwards [Packer](http://dean.edwards.name/packer/)).
-Makes: `./dist/jquery.qtip.min.js`
+You can also create each individually using these commands:

+	make qtip		# Build non-minified qTip source make min			# Build minified qTip source make css			# Build CSS files
+	make images		# Build images

+To build and test the source code against JSLint type this:

 	make lint

-Tests a build of qTip against JSLint, looking for potential errors and non-conformant code.

 Finally, you can remove all the built files using the command: